 Fort Bragg serves as the primary commercial center for the Mendocino coastal region, and the future use of the Mill Site is important to the entire region.
 Extensive community engagement has taken place related to reuse of the site since Georgia Pacific closed the timber facility in 2002.
 The community has long awaited the remediation of OU-E, and it is important that the EIR provide robust analysis on project alternatives; to foster public participation and informed decision-making.
-There is strong community sentiment that environmental remediation of Mill Pond area requires the removal of hazardous materials and restoration of the project site, rather than dam improvements to stabilize and contain hazardous materials.
+There is strong community sentiment that environmental remediation of Mill Pond area be protective of human health and the environment.